p-ranav/tabulate/README.md

   <img src="img/font_styles.png"/>
 </p>

-NOTE: Font styles are applied to the entire cell.
+**NOTE**: Font styles are applied to the entire cell.
 Unlike HTML, you cannot currently apply styles to specific words in a cell.

 ### Cell Colors